-The Board of Directors of the Real Property Law Section of the Oklahoma Bar Association is pleased to present the 2024 edition of its annual publication of the Oklahoma Title Examination Standards.
+The Board of Directors of the Real Property Law Section of the Oklahoma Bar Association is pleased to present the Supplemental to the 2024 edition of its annual publication of the Oklahoma Title Examination Standards.

-This 2024 Title Examination Standards Handbook contains a complete, current set of Oklahoma's Title Examination Standards, including all changes and additions adopted November 3, 2023, by the House of Delegates of the Oklahoma Bar Association.
+This Supplemental to the 2024 Title Examination Standards Handbook contains a complete, current set of Oklahoma's Title Examination Standards, including all changes and additions adopted July 12, 2024, by the House of Delegates of the Oklahoma Bar Association.